Metaphor – Definition & Examples In Academic Writing

 Mixed metaphor

-A mixed metaphor combines elements of multiple, unrelated metaphors, often creating a confusing or humourous effect.
+A mixed metaphor combines elements of multiple, unrelated metaphors, often creating a confusing or humorous effect.
 However, without wanting to be funny, using a mixed metaphor may appear awkward or even sabotage your argument.

 Example